 If this were a cash game where you do not especially mind if you get stacked, you should bet almost every time.
 In a tournament, though, you should at least consider checking back because the jack and ten on the board connect well with your opponent’s range.
 Notice that your opponent can potentially have all the nut hands that beat your Q-Q. If you get check-raised, you cannot fold, but at the same time, you could easily be drawing to two outs with your entire stack on the line.

-The prudent choice is to check behind in order to sidestep a potential set up situation in exchange for giving up a little value.
+The prudent choice is to check behind to sidestep a potential set-up situation in exchange for giving up a little value.

 Becoming a crusher at the table starts with crushing the fundamentals.
 Click here to see if you have what it takes.